ytmytm/c128-magicdesk-external-rom/README.md

 <img src="media/c128-magicdesk.jpg" alt="C128 External Function ROM cartridge" width=640>

-There is another project [Magic Desk 128](https://github.com/RetroNynjah/Magic-Desk-128) with a similar goal, but it uses only `/ROML` signal and maps 16K at a time.
+There are two projects [Magic Desk 128](https://github.com/RetroNynjah/Magic-Desk-128) and [Gmod2 (128)](https://www.freepascal.org/~daniel/gmod2/) with a similar goal, but both map only 16K at a time.
 This makes it impossible e.g. to put The Servant on such cartridge.

 ## Why